 She applies this team-oriented approach with the families, team members, and children she supports.
 Amy has a special interest in working with children with sensory, regulatory, and social emotional difficulties.

 Julianna Haar, OTR/L

-Julianna is a staff occupational therapist at SPOTS Rockland.
+Julianna is a full-time staff occupational therapist at SPOTS Rockland.
 She provides individual treatment sessions, evaluations and school-based services at one of our partnered private schools.